StephenTallamy/monolith/README.md

 14. You may wish to use the modulation shaper option for Velocity to create a table that matches the velocity feel you wish for your instrument.
 A reasonable starting place is the Factory Default - Keytrack Tables - AR Table.
+15. In the Voices section increase the maximum number of voices from the default 32 to a much larger number (more than 200), particularly if you are using multiple mic positions.

 ### Scripts